ICSV31AIchallenge/ICSV31-AI-Challenge/README.md

 The recorded drone sounds, originally sampled at 48 kHz, were downsampled to 16 kHz and segmented into 2 second segments.
-- The drone sounds were mixed with background noise at a signal-to-noise ratio (SNR) of 10–15 dB, and additional outdoor noise was incorporated at an SNR of -5 to 5 dB to simulate real-flight conditions.
-The outdoor noise consisted of recordings from three distinct campus locations (ponds, hills, and gates), as well as industrial noise from ToyADMOS Noise, which was recorded in a real factory environment.
+- The drone sounds were mixed with background noise at a signal-to-noise ratio (SNR) of -5 to 5 dB to simulate real-flight conditions.
+The background noise consisted of recordings from three distinct campus locations (ponds, hills, and gates), as well as industrial noise from ToyADMOS Noise, which was recorded in a real factory environment.

 ![Figure3](figures/fault.png)